yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-enrollment.md

 After defining the parameters, you will define, configure, and mount the Secure Fields.
 For each Secure Field, you need to define the `name` and `options` when creating it with the `secureFields.create` function.

-The table below presents all configurations available:
+The following table shows all configurations available:

 | Parameters                      | Description                                                                                                                                                                         |
 | :------------------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |